 Upon request, this comparison must be given as a paper disclosure.
 In addition, they’re responsible for providing a similar tool that allows the patient to see the costs for all items and services.

 There was a study done of 1,000 hospitals throughout the United States.
 There were only 143 hospitals that were compliant with the new pricing rules.
-Over 94% of the hospitals weren’t compliant with either of the two new regulations.
+Over 94% of the hospitals didn’t comply with the two new regulations.

 What Repercussions does a hospital receive if they don’t comply?